 A. The Contractor shall submit the following information for review at the Pre-Construction Conference following notification of award of the Contract:

-An example of work consisting of one CD or DVD of previous sewer inspection work complete with audio commentary and inspection log(s) meeting the requirements of this specification.
+An example of work consisting of one digital submittal of previous inspection work complete with inspection log(s) meeting the requirements of this specification.

-The submitted CD or DVD shall show operational and structural defects in sewers that are of the same size as the sewers in this Project.
+The digital submittal shall show operational and structural defects in facilities that are of the same size as the facilities in this Project.

-The CD or DVD and inspection logs will be reviewed to determine if the quality of the CCTV image is acceptable and if defects were properly identified and documented.
+The submittal will be reviewed to determine if the quality of the internal image is acceptable and if defects were properly identified and documented.

 Samples shall be with the same camera and lighting equipment proposed for the work.

-One copy of the finished CDs or DVDs, including standard inspection reports, showing the existing sewer pipelines after cleaning and the sewer pipelines after liner installation, shall be submitted to the Engineer within 5 days of inspection.
+One copy of the finished digital submittals, including standard inspection reports shall be submitted to the Engineer within 5 days of inspection.
+For rehabilitation of sewer pipelines, the inspection reports showing the existing sewer pipelines after cleaning and the sewer pipelines after liner installation, shall be submitted to the Engineer within 5 days of inspection.

 The Engineer will review the inspection data, not for accuracy of content, but to make sure that the required information is provided and the recording is of acceptable quality.

-If the Engineer determines that the inspection is defective or not of adequate quality, the Contractor shall CCTV inspect again at no additional cost to the Owner.
+If the Engineer determines that the inspection is defective or not of adequate quality, the Contractor shall inspect again at no additional cost to the Owner.

 C. Quality Control Submittals at the pre-construction conference:

-List of staff and equipment.
+List of staff and equipment compliant with NASSCO PACP and/or MACP standards.

-NASSCO PACP certifications for operators and supervisors who will be assigned to the work.
+NASSCO PACP and/or MACP certifications for operators and supervisors who will be assigned to the work.

 MATERIALS